Donate or Subscribe

 “Other local neighborhoods are calling us ProviHood Village,” read another.

-Providence Village is protected by the Aubrey Police Department, an agency that has come under fire for misreporting crimes to run cover for the introduction of predominantly Black Section 8 tenants.
+Providence Village is protected by the Aubrey Police Department, an agency that has come under fire for misreporting crimes to cover for the introduction of predominantly Black Section 8 tenants.
 Photo: aubreytx.gov.

 Providence Village is a town that recently made Texan history after its housing authority attempted to expel Section 8 renters due to a staggering uptick in violent crime.
 Citing “housing discrimination” against Black Americans—due to their overwhelming representation in Section 8 enrollment—lawmakers, activists, and the media worked overtime to promote and pass the bipartisan Texas House Bill 1193.
 The notorious law has since made it illegal in Texas for HOAs to prevent Section 8 from renting in their jurisdictions, ending a long-established right to do so.